 - Education provider - Education agents - Education providers must ensure their agents adhere to the same standards as providers themselves.

-- Education provider - What you need to know if we make a recommendation - If a student complains to us and we investigate the complaint, the investigation may result in a recommendation.
+- Education provider - Implementing views - If a student complains to us and we investigate the complaint, what providers need to know about outcomes, implementing views and actions.

 - Education provider - What to expect if a student contacts us - This factsheet is to help education providers understand what we do when a student contacts us and what to expect